openedx/open-edx-proposals/oeps/oep-0049-django-app-patterns.rst

 1. API methods defined in ``api.py`` should be well-named, self-consistent, and relevant to its own domain (without exposing technical and implementation details)
 2. An app's Django models and other internal data structures should not be exposed via its Python APIs.
-3. Ideally, tests should use only Python APIs declared in other apps' ``api.py`` files.
-However, if an app's API is needed *only* for testing, then test-relevant Python APIs should be defined/exported in an intentional Python module called ``api_for_tests.py``.

 Not exposing an app's data structures can be tricky because it's very easy to expose them without meaning to.
 Therefore there are a couple common strategies we employ.